abhijith96/AdaptiveNet/README.md

 A custom network layer protocol, with variable length addresses implemented on SDN using ONOS and P4.

 "https://github.com/opennetworkinglab/ngsdn-tutorial" NGSDN Tutorial by ONF was referenced a lot for developing this project.
-Some of the code and project structure is borrowed from there.
+Some of the starter code and project structure is borrowed from there.
 This repo is actually a detached fork of NGSDN Tutorial.

 The following are dependencies: